 While we rested, we enjoyed a good cup of Earl Grey tea served to us by a very friendly waiter dressed in lederhosen – we were in Austria, after all – before we heaved ourselves back on our feet and headed back to our Pension.

 I had never heard of this particular saint until my wife and I came to this part of the world, but once here we saw him repeatedly, not only in Austria but also in the Czech Republic, in Slovakia, and in Hungary (and Wikipedia informs me that we could come across statues of his in Germany, Poland, Lithuania, and even further afield).
-Here is a photo of a typical statue of his.
+Here is a photo of a typical statue of him.

 This particular photo comes from a web site devoted to statues.
 The site has listed a little over 200 photos of statues of John of Nepomuk, mostly from the catholic lands of Central Europe but with a smattering from elsewhere, which gives some idea of the saint’s popularity in this part of Europe.
 The photo shows a “typical” statue of John: bearded, clothed as a priest, wearing the priest’s three-peaked biretta, holding a cross, and with a halo of five stars around his head (what is also often found, but is missing from this particular statue, is a martyr’s palm).
-The statues are often found on bridges or close to them, for reasons which will become clear.
+The statues are often found on bridges or close to them, for reasons which will become clear in a moment.
 They often look lost and forlorn, engulfed by modern expansions of what were once little villages.

 I suppose John of Nepomuk really came into focus for me when, relatively soon after our move to Vienna, my wife and I decided to visit Prague with the children.
 As anyone who has been to that city knows, no visit is complete without a crossing of the Charles Bridge.